Stein's method, smoothing and functional approximation: Proofs

 As a consequence, we can write the second sum \eqref{expecta_2} as

 where $ \cP_{k+1,2}'$ is the set of all partitions of $\{1, ... , k, k+1\}$ ($x_{k+1} =z$) whose blocks have at most~$2$ elements, and such that $k+1$ (that corresponds to~$z$) belongs to a block of size~$2$.
-Since the first term~\eqref{eq:fsum1} accounts for the partitions where $k+1$ is in a block of size $1$, we have established formula \eqref{formula_k} for $n=k+1$, and hence for all~$n$.
+Since the first term~\eqref{eq:fsum1} accounts for the partitions where $k+1$ is in a block of size $1$, we have just established formula \eqref{formula_kk} for $n=k+1$,